Lokathor/fermium/README.md

 been pre-generated for select common build targets (and I'm happy to accept PRs for more!).

-* You must select how to link to SDL2 via the `static_link` or `dynamic_link` cargo feature.
+* By default the `dynamic_link` feature is active.
-* This crate does not select a default linking style.
+* If you'd like to do a static link then you can disable default features and enable the `static_link` feature.
-* If both link modes are selected then the crate will refuse to build, so only select one or the other.
+* If _both_ link modes are selected then the crate will refuse to build, so only select one or the other.
 * Yes, this does mean that those two features are not "purely additive" like how cargo features are supposed to be.
 However, this is a truly "one or the other"